tari/83pa28d/lesson/day05.md

 Table: Base Address: $8000<br />Element Size: One Byte

-...access the 5^th^ element and store it into C:
+...given a (different) array with 3-byte elements, access the 5^th^ element and store it into C:

     array_base      .EQU    $8000
     element_size    .EQU    3